-Because this was started during the pandemic, patients could choose to be seen in their car or in outdoor sitting areas, or have a safe care.
-We also involved patient caregivers, family, and support systems-encouraging them to attend clinic visits and speak to the CCMs to further foster ongoing care.
+Because this was started during the pandemic, patients could choose to be seen in their car or in outdoor sitting areas, or have a telemedicine visit with our CCM.
+They could also receive a blood pressure cuff for at-home monitoring.
+These clinics served to provide access and alleviate fears and anxieties in receiving safe care.
+We also involved patient caregivers, family, and support systems encouraging them to attend clinic visits and speak to the CCMs to further foster ongoing care.